ldijkman/Honda-XR600R/README.md

 do not like it the bleu is to dark

-backside has not much space to fold it under seat
+backside/backend has not much width/space to fold it under seat

 why did they fold it flat in package , nasty folds

-i think the better store it rolled
+i think they better store it rolled

 ---